juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 <exercise id="7" title="Training models with caret">

-Now that your `training` data is ready, you can fit a set of models with caret.
-The [`train()`](https://www.rdocumentation.org/packages/caret/topics/train) function from caret is flexible and powerful.
+Now that your `car_train` data is ready, you can fit a set of models with caret.
+The [`train()`](https://topepo.github.io/caret/model-training-and-tuning.html#model-training-and-parameter-tuning) function from caret is flexible and powerful.
 It allows you to try out many different kinds of models and fitting procedures.
 To start off, train one linear regression model and one random forest model, without any resampling.
 (This is what `trainControl(method = "none")` does; it turns off all resampling.)

 **Instructions**

 - Load the caret package.
-- Train a basic linear regression model on your `training` data.
+- Train a basic linear regression model on your `car_train` data.

 (Notice that we are fitting to `log(MPG)` since the fuel efficiency had a log normal distribution.)